 Who does this guidance apply to and scope

-At level 2 of the safe exit framework dentists can resume urgent and routine dental care, in a way that is safe, operationally deliverable and allows dental practices flexibility to do what is best for patients and their teams.
+Dentists can continue urgent and routine dental care, in a way that is safe, operationally deliverable and allows dental practices flexibility to do what is best for patients and their teams.
 Progression to the full range of dental care should be risk-managed by the individual practice and can include aerosol-generating procedures (AGPs), subject to following the necessary IPC and PPE requirements.

 The following public health guidelines are intended for use as a minimum requirement and in addition to standard precautions in keeping with General Dental Council (GDC) guidance.